lukasjuhas/lj-maintenance-mode/readme.txt

 1. Upload `lj-maintenance-mode` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to Settings -> Maintenance Mode  or simply click on Admin Bar indicator for settings to enable maintenance mode.
+1. Navigate to Settings -> Maintenance Mode, or simply click on Admin Bar indicator for settings to enable maintenance mode.

 == Frequently Asked Questions ==